CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model

-Here, $C^1_1$ comprises the context of the first step, and the following content constitutes the reasoning instruction $I^1_1$ for the first step.
+Here, $C^1_1$ is the context of the first step, and the following content is the instruction $I^1_1$.
 This stage was designed to focus the model on essential content in preparation for the next steps.
 The process can be formally expressed as:

 where $f_{\mathrm{identify}}$ denotes a function that captures the capability of the models to extract concepts.